aneesh223/deadstockfinder/README.md

 - The program retrieves the top 5 listings from each platform and sorts them by price.

 ## Contributing
-Contributions to the SneakerFinder project are welcome!
+Contributions to the deadstockfinder project are welcome!
 If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.

 ## License
 This project is licensed under the MIT License.